Miles Redemption with Virgin Atlantic Flying Club - How It's Done

 Working out the cost of a Flying Club award ticket

-As of December 2020, Virgin Atlantic uses a traditional pricing structure of fixed award chart though there have been indications that this may change again in the near future.
-Similar to many other non-alliance airlines each partner airline has its own award chart.
+Virgin Atlantic mostly uses a traditional pricing structure of fixed award charts, however, in January 2021, the award charts for redemptions on Delta were switched to distance-based for the majority of its route network.
+The good news is that there are still amazing fixed-value redemption levels for Delta flights between the U.S. and Europe.
+Similar to many other non-alliance airlines, each partner airline has its own award chart.
 For full pricing, refer to the award charts on the Virgin Atlantic website.

 Seasonality changes prices in Virgin's own award charts

 In addition to its airline partners, Virgin Atlantic has a separate award chart for its own flights.
-What makes the Virgin award chart slightly complicated is the fact that it has different pricing based on seasonality, in other words you can expect to pay a higher award rate for travel during peak holiday seasons such as Christmas and the summer months.
-Seasonality pricing also applies when redeeming Flying Club points on Delta, who is a joint venture partner.
+What makes the Virgin award chart slightly complicated is the fact that it has different pricing based on seasonality.
+In other words, you can expect to pay a higher award rate for travel during peak holiday seasons such as Christmas and the summer months.
+Seasonality pricing also applies when redeeming Flying Club points on Delta, which is a joint venture partner.

-It is widely held that using miles on Virgin’s own flights seldom represent good value, mainly due to the fact that the airline imposes very high fuel surcharges on its own flights.
-These can run upwards of $1,800 for a business class round trip departing from the United States.
+It is widely held that using miles on Virgin’s own flights seldom represents good value.
+This is mainly due to the fact that the airline imposes very high fuel surcharges on its own flights.
+These can run upwards of $1,800 for a Business Class round-trip departing from the United States.

 Book with partners instead

 The biggest value of the Flying Club program lies in its partners, with whom it’s possible to fly for a fraction of the cost compared to the partner’s own programs.
 One such example is All Nippon Airways First Class which can sometimes be booked using Flying Club for 120,000 points round-trip from New York to Tokyo.
 The exact same trip booked using ANA’s own Mileage Club program will set you back upwards of 165,000 miles.

 Finding award availability and booking flights using Flying Club